Prem-ium/BingRewards/README.md

 Your donations will help me to cover the costs of hosting the project, developing new features, and marketing the project to a wider audience.
 Thank you for your support!
+## Helper(s)
+You can use this Selenium IDE script to help create new Microsoft Accounts slightly faster.
+(Semi-Automation, captcha and email verification manual):
+You can find the script in the [Selenium-IDE-Scripts/Bing](https://github.com/Prem-ium/Selenium-IDE-Scripts/tree/master/Bing) directory of my Selenium IDE Project(s) repository.
 ## Earning Potential:

 Conservatively calculating potential points/earnings per month using this bot w/ a lvl 2 account: